WRAPUP 1-Tennis-Highlights of Wimbledon first day

-LONDON, July 3 Fifth seed Stan Wawrinka suffered a first-round exit in the biggest upset of day one at Wimbledon on Monday.
+LONDON, July 3 (Reuters) - Fifth seed Stan Wawrinka suffered a first-round exit in the biggest upset of day one at Wimbledon on Monday.

 The 32-year-old Swiss, who was struggling with a knee injury, fell to Russia's Wimbledon debutant Daniil Medvedev 6-4 3-6 6-4 6-1 on Centre Court.